 Get the notice form from the agency you are suing.
 Fill it out.
 The agency will give you a claim number.
 In New York City, the Small Claims Clerk can give you addresses for all New York City agencies.
-Some notifications can be done electronically: https://comptroller.nyc.gov/services/for-the-public/claims/file-a-claim/.

 What do I do after I notify the agency?